 To get started, call (855) MYCOPAY (855-692-6729) or visit CopayAssistanceNow.com.

 The Genentech BioOncology Co-pay Card is available only for commercially insured patients.
-Patients using Medicare, Medicaid or any other government-funded program to pay for their medications are not eligible.
+Patients using Medicare, Medicaid, Medigap, Veteran's Affairs (VA), Department of Defense (DoD), TriCare or any other government-funded program to pay for their medications are not eligible.
+Patients who start utilizing their government coverage during their enrollment period will no longer be eligible for the program.
 It requires a valid, on-label prescription and cannot be combined with any other rebate/coupon, free trial or similar offer for the specified prescription.
 It is available only for a patient (or their guardian) who is 18 years or older.
 It is not valid for medications the patient receives for free or that are eligible to be reimbursed by private insurance plans or other health care or pharmaceutical assistance programs that reimburse the patient in whole or in part for the medication.
-It is valid only for Genentech products in the United States and US territories.
+It is valid only for Genentech products in the United States and US Territories.
 The Genentech BioOncology Co-pay Card is not health insurance or a benefit plan.
 Please see full terms and conditions at CopayAssistanceNow.com.

 PAN=Patient Authorization and Notice of Request

 for Transmission of Health Information to Genentech Access Solutions